 Enza Zaden’s present range contains no vegetable varieties developed on the basis of GMO technology.
 See also our Non-GMO statement.

 On 12 October 2014 the Nagoya protocol came into force in the European Union.
 What does this protocol entail?
 There are huge numbers of plants in nature with numerous characteristics that are interesting for many applications – also for breeding.
 In developing new varieties, breeding companies work with ‘wild’ plants having certain desired characteristics, such as resistances to diseases.
 The Nagoya protocol is an international protocol about how we handle these natural genetic resources worldwide.
-Countries can use this protocol to formulate laws for securing their genetic starting material and for ensuring that the benefits resulting from the utilisation of these genetic resources are fairly shared.
+Countries can use this protocol to formulate laws for securing their genetic starting material and for ensuring that the benefits resulting from the utilization of these genetic resources are fairly shared.

 Enza Zaden has taken every step necessary to ensure compliance with the Nagoya protocol and conforms to all the (inter)national statutory requirements ensuing from the Nagoya protocol.
-However, we are of the opinion that bureaucratic processes should be minimised, and that all countries should implement the protocol in the same way.
+However, we are of the opinion that bureaucratic processes should be minimized, and that all countries should implement the protocol in the same way.
 Such processes should not restrict or prevent access to important genetic plant material.

-Plant-breeding programmes can only be successful if the breeding companies have access to genetic variation, and if that access is regulated according to approved criteria.
+Plant-breeding programs can only be successful if the breeding companies have access to genetic variation, and if that access is regulated according to approved criteria.
 Enza Zaden is a great supporter of the Plant Breeders’ Rights system (PBR) for the protection of new vegetable varieties in Europe.
 PBR grants companies the right to exclusively exploit a vegetable variety for a certain period, enabling the companies to recoup their investments in the new variety.
 During this period, other breeding companies may use the propagating material of the new variety concerned to develop new varieties.
 This is what’s known as ‘Breeders’ Exemption’.
 It forms an integral part of PBR.